 - Princeton Medical Center regularly receives top grades in The Leapfrog Group’s hospital safety score, which rates hospitals on how well we protect patients from injuries and infections.

 - We’re one of the few hospitals in the US that have 100 percent fresh air in patient care areas.

 - We have always been aggressive in providing a safe environment and we are doing even more now.

-- Screening all patients, visitors and staff for symptoms every day.
+- Screening all patients and visitors for symptoms every day.
 Typically, patients with symptoms are referred for testing and their appointments are rescheduled if they test positive for COVID-19.

 - Staff completes virtual screening every day prior to entering Princeton Health locations.
 Staff with symptoms are not allowed to enter Princeton Health locations without further screening and follow up, which may include testing, care or self-isolation.
 Staff who test positive must stay home until they are fully recovered.

 - Universal masking policy which requires all staff, patients, and visitors to wear masks at all times.

 - Before certain procedures or surgeries, patients have a COVID-19 test 72 hours prior to admission.
 If a patient tests positive, a decision will be made between the patient and his or her surgeon regarding the safety of delaying the procedure.

 - Surgical waiting areas, as well as pre- and postoperative areas have been configured to promote physical distancing.

 - Each operating room is thoroughly cleaned between cases in accordance with infection control guidelines by the Centers for Disease Control and Prevention (CDC), the World Health Organization (WHO) and the New Jersey Department of Health (NJDOH).